AVEVA/AVEVA-Samples/Basic/Java/readme.md

     orderProperty.QiType = intType;
     orderProperty.IsKey = true;
 ```
-We've specified the id, used the intType `QiType` we created, and most importantly set IsKey to `true`.
-The double value properties are created similarly.
-Here is the code creating the `Radians` property:
+You have specified the ID, used the intType `QiType` you created, and most importantly, set IsKey to `true`.
+The double value properties are created in the same way.
+Shown below is the code for creating the `Radians` property:

 ```Java
     QiTypeProperty radiansProperty = new QiTypeProperty();
     radiansProperty.Id = "Radians";
     radiansProperty.QiType = doubleType;
 ```
-Once all the necessary properties are created, it is necessary to assign them to a `QiType` defining the overall `WaveData` class.
+After all of the necessary properties are created, you assign them to a `QiType` which defines the overall `WaveData` class.
 This is done by created an array of `QiProperty` instances and assigning it to the `Properties` property of `QiType`:

 ```Java
     QiType type = new QiType();